-Agaro is one of the popular brands selling budget-friendly home and kitchen appliances.
+Agaro is one of the popular brands that sell budget-friendly home and kitchen appliances.
 In the blenders segment, they have touched upon every category selling full-sized blenders, personal blenders and hand blenders.
-In this review, we take a look at the Agaro Marvel Nutriblender which has a 1000 watt motor and comes with 2 jars.
+In this review, we take a look at the Agaro Marvel Nutriblender which has a 1000-watt motor and comes with 2 jars.
 Let us discuss its design, blending performance, noise level, ease of use and other aspects.

 |Fairly good blending and dry grinding performance.|

 |Comparatively less noisy|

 |The 3-second pulse function is not as convenient as the regular pulse option.|

 Ideal for: Those who need a comparatively silent blender with large cups that can make smoothies, masala, mayonnaise, chutney etc. As the large cup has a 1-litre net capacity, it can be used for even making batter for 2-4 people by running it once or twice.

 Agaro Marvel Nutriblender comes with a fairly compact footprint, taking minimal space on your countertop or inside your kitchen cabinet.
 Its motor base has three buttons for operations.
 ON/OFF, Blend and Pulse.
 Though compact, it is sturdy and has vacuum suction feet that prevent the base from moving around when blending.

 Just like Nutribullet PRO, you get 2 blades along with the unit.
 They are an extraction blade and a milling blade for dry grinding.

 Options like Nutribullet and Balzano come with 3 jars, while Agaro gives 2 cups made of Tritan, which is an unbreakable and safe plastic.
 It has a gross capacity of 500 ml and 1.3 litres.
 But you can load to a maximum capacity of 400ml and 1 litre respectively.
 The maximum marking is engraved transparent and not printed.
 So, you may initially find it a bit difficult to find where it is.